ozzann/client-server-app/README.md

 Docker itself is a powerful tool which allows us to run any application in a container anywhere.
 Docker-compose is its extension which does the same work but for multi-container Docker applications.
 In addition to Dockerfiles for each application, there is docker-composer.yml file defining the configuration of applications' services.

 The tricky part in setting two containers work properly is to set up a network.
 There is [a good article](http://windsock.io/tag/docker-proxy/) explaining what is under hood of docker networking and how containers communicate with each other.
 Briefly, Docker creates a virtual ethernet bridge **docker0**, attaches each container's network interface to the bridge, and uses network address translation (NAT) to reach containers outside.
-If the server doesn't have a static IP, every time it can be assigned to different IP addreses.
-But it's not appropriate for the client because it has to know the exact server's IP to ping it.
-So, it was decided to assign the server with static IP address **172.18.0.22** and put two these containers into one network **app_net**.
+If the web service doesn't have a static IP, every time it can be assigned to different IP addreses.
+But it's not appropriate for the client because it has to know the exact web service's IP to ping it.
+So, it was decided to assign the web service with static IP address **172.18.0.22** and put two these containers into one network **app_net**.
 The configuration of the network is described in docker-compose file as following:

     networks:
         app_net: